Pupwiz/my-debian/simple-cdd-conf/custom_extras/pkg-src/etcskel-1.0/data/etc/skel/README.md

    or Go environment variables.
 So, these steps cannot be done automatically during installation.

    **Note**: scripts contain manual steps and print some instructions into console.
 Check output, don't ignore it.
-Some tasks as connecting printer or copying code from SMS cannot be done automatically.
+Some tasks (such as connecting printer or copying code from SMS) cannot be done automatically.

    **Note**: there were occasions when I had connection problems to some repositories or servers, required to setup software, due incorrect routes at